 Who is the facilitator? |

-... a neutral moderator guides people on a step-by-step journey to “decision-making,” which may include dialogue, analysis, discussions, deliberation and voting.
-Sometimes Dynamic Facilitation is used to reach unified conclusions |
+A neutral, well-informed moderator guides people on a step-by-step journey to good decision-making, which may include dialogue, analysis, discussions, deliberation, and voting. |

-The first ever Citizens Assembly was in British Columbia, Canada where 153 random citizens met monthly over a year to investigate how best to hold elections.
-Different election methodologies were considered and a vote was ultimately taken.
-146 to 7 they recommended “single transferable vote” over “majority rule vote.”
-As promised by the legislature there was a public referendum on the issue.
-Before the referendum the media conducted a typical pro vs. con battle among the general population where the proposal was ultimately rejected. ($5 million cost) |
+In 2004 in British Columbia, 153 random citizens met monthly over a year to investigate how best to hold elections.
+Different options were presented to the Citizens Assembly and after careful deliberations a vote was ultimately taken.
+146 to 7 the Citizens Assembly recommended that a “single transferable vote” (i.e. ranked order voting) system be adopted.
+Then there was a public referendum on the issue, which required 60% of the vote.
+Despite overwhelming support within the Assembly, the media treated the issue with false equivalency.
+There was not enough support for the action to pass.. |

-How might this be used to address climate change? |
+How might this be used to address global issues like climate change? |

 2) In the short video below the Wisdom Council Process is referred to as the Bürgerräte (or "Citizens Council") vs. the Citizens Assembly.